kanhap99/gpaWebApp/README.md

 2. Update my scores to an sql database
 3. clear the scores in the database

 Once completed it should exist as gpa.kanhaprasad.com

+*This app uses the web.py application framework*